 MCA-Côte d'Ivoire agrees to work closely with the AFD on the MCC funded investments on the Boulevard VGE, Boulevard du Port and Boulevard de la Paix to connect with AFD's investment on the connecting Félix Houphouët-Boigny Bridge.
 This will include working with the World Bank on its investments in complementary transport construction in Abidjan, including the World Bank's reorganization of the Akwaba intersection on the Boulevard VGE, and investments in Port access roads and a logistics platform, to help reduce the truck parking problem, in and around the Port area.
-There will be coordination with the AfDB and its investments in road and bridge work that will connect with MCC's Boulevard de la Paix investment.
+There will be coordination with the AfDB and its investments in road and bridge work that will connect with MCC's Boulevard de la Paix investment, and that will also help reduce congestion on the Yopougon Expressway investment.
 The coordination with AfDB will include the MCC funded traffic signalization work with AfDB's broader, Abidjan-wide traffic signalization investments.
-MCA-Côte d'Ivoire agrees to incorporate into its work on the Boulevard VGE the Japan International Cooperation Agency's improvements to the Solibra intersection and also the complementary secondary road improvements and Marseille by the West African Development Bank.
+MCA-Côte d'Ivoire agrees to incorporate into its work on the Boulevard VGE the Japan International Cooperation Agency's improvements to the Solibra intersection and also the complementary secondary road improvements on the Boulevard du Marseille by the West African Development Bank.